barterkamp/barterkamp/README.md

 + [Tip Calculator](https://tip-calculator-barterkamp.vercel.app/)
   - Build with HTML, CSS and Vanilla Javascript.
-    * I struggled a lot to get the logic right (and sometimes had to look at someone else's code to get unstuck)

 + [Audiophile Webshop](https://barterkamp.github.io/audiophile-webshop/)
   - Build with React, React router, Redux toolkit